Stacey Waaka: Early life

 Her father played rugby and so did her brothers, while her sister played netball and mother in her youth played athletics, gymnastics, tennis and netball.

-in 2011, at the age of 15 Fluhler was on her way home in a school bus from Trident High School in Whakatane when it was hit from behind by an unladen truck.
+in 2011, at the age of 15 Waaka was on her way home in a school bus near Ruatoki when it was hit from behind by an unladen truck.
 The impact was sufficient to throw her from her seat, and she came to lying in the aisle of the bus, on top of other children.
-Using her cellphone she called the police for help before assisting some of the injured children off the bus, including her niece and nephew, She then walked to a nearby Matariki Early Childhood Centre to telephone her mother before after returning to the crash site she helped other children.
+Using her cellphone she called the police for help before assisting some of the injured children off the bus, including her niece and nephew.
+She then walked to a nearby Matariki Early Childhood Centre to telephone her mother before returning to the crash site where she helped other children.
 In all 36 people were injured with 28 taken to hospitals, many of them with broken bones.
-Fluhler received lacerations to her legs which prevented her playing sports for a few months.
+Waaka received lacerations to her legs which prevented her playing sports for a few months.